 Welcome to Year 3!
 In Year 3, we encourage the children to develop independence, resilience and determination.
 We instil in the children that they can achieve success, in school and in life, if they work hard and we will support them in any way we can on their learning journey.

 There are three Year 3 classes.
 Each morning, children have a Literacy and Mathematics lesson.
 There are also daily reading lessons where children gain an understanding of different texts and learn how to answer comprehension questions.

 In the afternoons, children are taught Science, History, Geography, Philosophy/RE and PSHE through our Connected Curriculum.
-The focus of our learning for the spring term is: Roman Britain.
+The focus of our learning for the Autumn term is : Iron Age to Bronze age

 Letters to parents

 In the afternoon of a carousel day pupils take part in Music, PE and Art.
 On this day, please send your child to school in a PE kit.
 Children will be asked to tie long hair back and remove all jewellery for PE lessons.